postgrespro/postgrespro/contrib/pathman/README.md

 Despite the flexibility of this approach it has weakness.
 If query uses filtering the optimizer forced to perform an exhaustive search and check constraints for each partition to determine partitions from which it should select data.
 If the number of partitions is large the overhead may be significant.

-The `pathman` module provides functions to manage partitions and partitioning mechanism optimized based on knowledge of the partitions structure.
+The `pg_pathman` module provides functions to manage partitions and partitioning mechanism optimized based on knowledge of the partitions structure.
 It stores partitioning configuration in the `pathman_config` table, each row of which contains single entry for partitioned table (relation name, partitioning key and type).
-During initialization the `pathman` module caches information about child partitions in shared memory in form convenient to perform rapid search.
-When user executes SELECT query pathman analyzes conditions tree looking for conditions like:
+During initialization the `pg_pathman` module caches information about child partitions in shared memory in form convenient to perform rapid search.
+When user executes SELECT query pg_pathman analyzes conditions tree looking for conditions like:

 ```
 VARIABLE OP CONST